charlesvissol/debiandesktop-hardening/README.md

 - `33_Lynis.sh`: Install the last version of Lynis and run a full system audit

 ### Release 2.5:
-In this last release, we've been pushing the hardening to wath we consider its maximum for a Desktop environment.
+In this last release, we've been pushing the hardening to what we consider its maximum for a Desktop environment.
 We added:
 - `34_install_rkhunter.sh`to install RootKit Hunter and an utility script `rkhunter_check.sh`
 - `35_logging.sh` to configure syslog